fehu-zone/analysis-dashboard/README.md

 ## 🚧 Future Enhancements

-- **Advanced Filtering: Allow users to apply filters to the data, such as date ranges, user segments, and geographic regions.
+- **Advanced Filtering**: Allow users to apply filters to the data, such as date ranges, user segments, and geographic regions.
-- **Multiple Accounts: Support for managing multiple Google Analytics accounts and switching between them seamlessly.
+- **Multiple Accounts**: Support for managing multiple Google Analytics accounts and switching between them seamlessly.
-- **Data Export: Enable exporting of the analytics data in CSV or PDF format for offline use.
+- **Data Export**: Enable exporting of the analytics data in CSV or PDF format for offline use.
-- **Email Reports: Set up scheduled reports that can be automatically emailed to users with key metrics and insights.
+- **Email Reports**: Set up scheduled reports that can be automatically emailed to users with key metrics and insights.

 ## 🛠️ Technologies Used